Worthington family

-The Worthingtons are a historic English family from Lancashire, traceable to the beginning of the 13th century.
-The progenitor of the line was Worthington de Worthington (born 1236), and the family were Lords of the Manor of Worthington, Standish, Lancashire from the 13th to the 18th centuries.
-The family seat was Worthington Hall, Standish, County Lancashire; partially demolished in the mid-20th century, the remaining Tudor doorway dated 1577 Edward de Worthington.
+The Worthingtons are a historic English family from Lancashire, traceable to the early 13th century.
+The progenitor of the line was Worthington de Worthington (born 1236), and the family served as Lords of the Manor of Worthington, Standish, Lancashire, from the 13th to the 18th centuries.
+Their family seat was Worthington Hall, in Standish, Lancashire, which was partially demolished in the mid-20th century.
+The remaining Tudor doorway, dated 1577, is associated with Edward de Worthington.

-Since the mid-16th century they have been maternal ancestors of the Brice family, who often take Worthington as a given name.
-Other Worthington descendants would later become the Worthington-Evans baronets and the Craven baronets.
-They have connections through marriage to the Earl of Aylesford, the Lawson Baronets, the Baron Jeffreys, the Baron Stafford, and the Baron Feversham.
+Since the mid-16th century, they have been maternal ancestors of the Brice family, who often use Worthington as a given name.
+Other Worthington descendants later became the Worthington-Evans baronets and the Craven baronets.
+They also have connections through marriage to the Earl of Aylesford, the Lawson Baronets, Baron Jeffreys, Baron Stafford, and Baron Feversham.